Restoring Synaptic Function Starts Today

 SPG302 Clinical Trials in ALS, Alzheimer’s Disease, and Schizophrenia

-Spinogenix’s first-in-human Phase 1 study in Australia is currently underway to evaluate the safety, tolerability, pharmacokinetics, and pharmacodynamics of SPG302 in healthy volunteers and ALS patients.
-Additional information can be found on ClinicalTrials.gov(NCT05882695) Discussions for expansion of SPG302 into Phase 2 studies in Australia for Alzheimer’s Disease and schizophrenia are currently ongoing.
+Spinogenix’s first-in-human Phase 1/2 study in Australia is currently underway to evaluate the safety, tolerability, pharmacokinetics, and pharmacodynamics of SPG302 in healthy volunteers and ALS patients.
+The trial is open and enrolling in Australia and soon to be in the USA.

 SPG601 Clinical Trial in Fragile X Syndrome